Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 He settled for chuckling weakly.
 "Well, if you want to combine them, interview me about Gaoians sometime," he offered.
 "They’re CCS’ most regular customers."

 Ava mulled that one over.
 "Hmm.
 Could be a good angle.
-The challenge of reconciling alien morality with human laws…"
+The challenge of reconciling alien morality with human laws..."

 "Regaari’s here right now," Adam offered.
 "He’d have some interesting stuff to say."